handai-trema/deck/week2/assignment_learning_switch_english.md

 ## Assignment (Learning Switch for Multiple Swithces)

-Explain procedures of the learning switch (multi_learning_switch.rb).
-Your explanation should include the following points:
+Explain procedures of the learning switch controller (multi_learning_switch.rb).
+Your explanation should cover the following points:
-* Explain how the learning switch realizes its forwarding database (FDB) to manage multiple switches and where on the source codes the operations are performed.
+* Explain how the learning switch controller realizes its forwarding database (FDB) to manage multiple switches and where on the source codes the operations are performed.
-* Explain content of the FDB, including transitions of the content
+* Explain content in the FDB, including transitions of the content
-* Explain it with figures.
+* Use figures.

 ![](multi_learning_switch.jpeg)